 While format requirements of the Companies Act remain, in many cases the terminology used in FRS 102 differs from old UK GAAP.
 For example, a profit and loss account is now an "income statement" under FRS102, and a balance sheet is a "statement of financial position".

 Under FRS102, "basic financial instruments" (see the definition of basic financial instruments below) can be valued at historic cost but a typical insurance bond would not fall within the definition.
 Insurance bonds falling outside the definition of a 'basic financial instrument' will be accounted for under the fair value regime.

 When the company makes a part or full disposal, this is called a 'related transaction'.
 The profit (or loss) on that is treated as a non-trading credit (NTC) or a non-trading debit (NTD).
-Where the bond in question is onshore, then relief is obtained for the basic rate tax deemed paid within the fund.
+Where the bond in question is a UK bond, then relief is obtained for the basic rate tax deemed paid within the fund.
 This amounts to 25% of the NTC profit on disposal.
 That amount can be offset against the company's overall corporation tax liability for the accounting period in question.
 If it exceeds the company's tax liability then the excess is not repayable and neither can it be set off against any prior or future accounting periods.

 There is a category of businesses called ‘small entities’.
 A company will qualify if it does not exceed two or more of the following criteria:

 - Number of employees: 50

 These entities are required to use the FRS102 accounting rules outlined above (i.e. fair value for a typical insurance bond) but have reduced presentation and disclosure requirements